dmccuskey/DMC-Corona-Library/README.md

 <a name="dmc_utils"></a>
-### dmc_utils.lua ###
+### Module: dmc_utils ###

-This file is an ever-changing list of helpful utility functions.
-Ever-changing because some functions have been removed and put into their own modules, eg `dmc_performance`.
+This module is an ever-changing list of helpful utility functions.
+Ever-changing because, over time, some functions have been removed and put into their own modules, eg `dmc_performance`.
 Here are some of the groupings at the moment:

 * Audio Functions - getAudioChannel()
 * Callback Functions - createObjectCallback(), getTransitionCompleteFunc()